 Cooks Are Frequently Haunted by the Ghost

 Second Class Chief Cook, James Hilliard, reported he saw “George” and that it still gives him goosebumps every time he thinks about it.
-He looked up one day and saw a figure standing in the doorway wearing a khaki uniform.
-The figure then walked past him not six feet away and looked to be a real person except, Hilliard could see through him.
+He looked up one day and saw a figure wearing a khaki uniform standing in the doorway.
+The mysterious figure then walked past Hilliard not six feet away and looked to be a real person except, Hilliard could see through him!